isomerpages/isomerpages-govtech/pages/digital-government-transformation.md

 We seek to build capabilities in new technologies important for a Smart Nation.
 GovTech is focused on building the following Capability Centres:

-* Application Development
+* Application Design, Development & Deployment
 * Cybersecurity
-* Data Science
+* Data Science & Artificial Intelligence
 * Government ICT Infrastructure
 * Sensors & IoT